ableyjoe/uwo-mesc/ECE-9609B-001-GW19/presentation2/presentation2-notes.md

 In practice this problem is avoided by the inclusion of non-authoritative DNS data in the parent zone.
-Such data is included in the referral response from the parent nameservers, and is carried in the ADDITIIONAL section.
+Such data is included in the referral response from the parent nameservers, and is carried in the ADDITIONAL section.

-*The handling of the ADDITIONAL section is central to the operation of the Kaminsky attack.*
+Records in the ADDITIONAL section of a response are not authoritative, which is why they don't appear in the ANSWER section.
+However, practical operation of the protocol requires them to be cached under certain circumstances, and many implementations are more liberal than that in retaining such data.

 ## The Kaminsky Attack